Mycroft (software): Modular design and interoperability

-Mycroft is designed to be modular, so users are able to change its components.
+Mycroft was designed to be modular, so users are able to change its components.
 For example, espeak can be used instead of Mimic.

 Hardware

-The Mycroft project is also working on and selling smart speakers that run its software.
+The Mycroft project had created smart speakers that run its software.
 All of its hardware is open-source, released under the CERN Open Hardware Licence.

 Its first hardware project was the Mark I, targeted primarily at developers.
 Its production was partially funded through a Kickstarter campaign, which finished successfully.
 Units started shipping out in April 2016.

-Its most recent hardware project is the Mark II, intended for general usage, not just for developers.
-Unlike the Mark I, the Mark II is equipped with a screen, being able to relay information both visually as well as acoustically.
+Its second hardware project is the Mark II, intended for general usage, not just for developers.
+Unlike the Mark I, the Mark II would be equipped with a screen, being able to relay information both visually and acoustically.
 As with the Mark I, the Mark II's production was partially funded through a Kickstarter campaign, which wrapped up in February 2018, hitting almost 8 times its original goal.
-As of February 2021, the Mark II had not yet begun shipping to crowd-funders, though shipping of the Development Kit was imminent.
+Mark II shipping started to crowdfunders in the end of 2022.
+In February 2023, a post on the Kickstarter page announced that they "will not be able to fulfill any remaining Mark II rewards", however they "will still be shipping all orders that are made through the Mycroft website".

 Partnerships

-Mycroft has undertaken several commercial collaborations.
+Mycroft had undertaken several commercial collaborations.
 In May 2018, the company partnered with WorkAround, an impact sourcing provider who broker work opportunities for refugees, to undertake bulk machine learning training.
 In October 2018, Mycroft collaborated with disease surveillance and forecasting company, SickWeather, to identify the frequency of coughing on public transport, funded by the City of Kansas City, Missouri.